By Dean Clarke

-It can often feel like there are never enough hours in the day to make sales enablement work.
+It can often feel like there aren’t enough hours in the day to make sales enablement work.

 Both marketing and sales teams today are overwhelmed with what is falling on their plates.
 Marketing is being asked to do more and more with less resources.
 Sales is often asked to spend 60% of their time on non-selling activities.

 Our advice?
-Take a look at your marketing and sales pipeline and determine who owns which portion of the pipeline and commit to track these key KPIs and have a plan in place to address what the responsible team will do if you are not hitting those KPIs.
+Take a look at your marketing and sales pipeline and determine who owns which portion.
+Then, commit to track these key KPIs and have a plan in place to address what the responsible team will do if you are not hitting them.
 Keep a scorecard and meet every week to discuss leading and lagging indicators to ensure you are staying on track.
 And brainstorm together each phase of the pipeline.

 Here’s our pipeline breakdown and tactics we deploy when our threshold numbers are lagging.
 Note that the middle sections are owned by BOTH marketing and sales, so it’s important to determine which specific tactics and strategies are owned by which team.